-I am a specialist family law solicitor typically dealing with clients who seek advice on divorce.
-I also deal with the financial consequences of a relationship breakdown and/or private children law issues.
-I was shortlisted in 2018 at the Yorkshire Legal Awards as a Rising Star within the profession.
+I am a specialist Associate Family Law Solicitor advising clients on divorce, the financial consequences of relationship breakdown and private children law.
+In 2018 I was shortlisted at the Yorkshire Legal Awards as a rising star within the legal profession.

-I hold a Master’s of Law LL.M degree in International Human Rights Law & Practice which is invaluable when dealing with complex family issues which have an international element or potentially engage human rights issues.
+I hold a Master’s of Law LL.M degree in International Human Rights Law & Practice.
+This is invaluable when dealing with complex family issues which have an international element or potentially engage human rights issues.

-I am also heavily involved in modern family law issues and law reform, particularly LGBT+ family law.
-I have advised clients on issues related to civil partnerships and same-sex divorcing couples.
-I have also been extensively published in leading law journals and featured in the national press, radio and lectured on these issues.
+I am an expert in LGBT+ family law.
+I regularly advise clients on divorce, dissolution and children matters in this area as well as family creation.
+I am also published in leading law journals and featured in the national press, radio and lectured on LGBT+ family law and human rights issues.

 Before practice I graduated with a First-Class Honours in Law from the University of York.
 In 2012 I was a Seoul National University Scholar and spent two months in Seoul, South Korea, at the world leading international institute.
-In 2013-2015 I was a 50th Anniversary Bridge Fund Scholar of Law whilst obtaining my LL.M.
+In 2013-2014 I was a 50th Anniversary Bridge Fund Scholar of Law and obtained by LL.M.

 I thrive under pressure and wanted to be at the forefront of the profession to be able to influence law reform.

 On a serious note I continue to be engaged in academic legal issues.
-I have been published in a range of leading legal journals and commented on law reform issues in the national press and radio.
-I am regularly invited to lecture on family law and human rights.
+I'm published in a range of leading legal journals and commented on law reform issues in the national press and radio.
+I'm also regularly invited to lecture on family law, LGBT legal issues and human rights.
 I currently sit as an undergraduate admissions interview tutor at a leading Russell Group university.

 On a lighter note I enjoy a good glass of wine with friends at the weekend.
-I run most evenings and play golf in the summer.
+I run most evenings and enjoy playing golf in the summer.

 "Scott goes to the next level when it comes to giving a service to his clients.
 Scott’s positive attitude and genuine caring nature have really helped me out.
 There were difficult times when he needed to tell me things straight that I didn’t necessarily want to hear but this was always done in a highly professional way.
 His knowledge of family law is more befitting of someone who has been in the industry for over 20 years and I would highly recommend his services for anybody wanting to achieve the best possible outcome for themselves in a divorce, especially where there are children involved." – Client